 Once you have created your new Arrangement you will need to drag the Groups into the order that you want to be shown in that new Arrangement.
 Click on the Tokens in the top row and drag them to the second row to organize your Arrangement.
 If you repeat a Group in your Arrangement, any edits made to one of those instances will apply to the others.
 For example, if you have Chorus in your Arrangement five times and add a background to the first slide of the Chorus, it will be added to the other instances of Chorus.
 This also applies to any changes made to the text on a slide.
 These changes are also reflected in other Arrangements that use the same Group.
 The properties of an Arrangement are not unique to that specific Arrangement.

 Due to how Arrangements are stored within the song file, you can actually have the same presentation in your playlist multiple times with a different active Arrangement selected for each instance of the presentation.
 To change the Arrangement, right-click on the Presentation in the Playlist and select the Arrangement from the Arrangement> menu.
 You’ll see the Arrangement name in [brackets] at the top of the presentation when you open as you can see in the image above, as well as, in the Library and Playlist.
 The selected Arrangement is stored as part of the Playlist data, so exporting the Playlist will maintain the proper Arrangement when you open it on another computer.

 Slide Actions are one of the most powerful and versatile features of ProPresenter.

 An Action is an event that happens inside of ProPresenter.
-This can be showing ("firing") a Background to the audience screen, or the changing of a Stage Display layout, or sending a DMX signal out of the computer.
+This can be showing ("firing") a Background to the audience screen, or the changing of a Stage Display layout, or sending a Midi signal out of the computer.